-If a student thinks that he or she has sufficient knowledge to skip certain math courses, the student may do so by passing an exam.
+If a student thinks that they have sufficient knowledge to skip certain math courses, then they may do so by passing an exam.
 Challenge Exams are only offered for the following two math courses:

 - Math 1000 College Math I

 Earning course credit through a Challenge Exam is equivalent to passing a cumulative final exam.
 A student will receive 4 credits for a course by scoring an 80% or higher on a Challenge Exam (without being required to actually take the course).
 The course will be treated like a transfer course with credit but no grade and will not affect your GPA.

 - be taken for courses previously taken at Wentworth;

 - be taken for credit if a student has already completed a course that is at a higher level than MATH1500.